SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 This means the ExperimentPrototype class must be imported at the start of the experiment file ::

-    from experiments.experiment_prototype import ExperimentPrototype
+    from experiment_prototype.experiment_prototype import ExperimentPrototype

-Please name the class within the experiment file in a similar fashion to the file as the class name is written to the datasets produced.
+Please name the class within the experiment file in a similar fashion to the file, as the class name is written to the datasets produced.

 The experiment has the following experiment-wide attributes: